Mildura - North

 AreaSearch assessment of residential development drivers sees a low level of activity in Mildura - North, placing the area among the bottom 25% of areas assessed nationally

+In terms of commercial development, $36.5 million in approvals have been recorded this financial year.
 Compared to the Rest of Vic., Mildura - North shows significantly reduced construction levels, at 52.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.
-Nationally, this level is also lower, reflecting market maturity and possible development constraints.
-New development consists of 67.0% detached dwellings and 33.0% attached dwellings, offering a range of medium-density options across various price brackets.
-The area's quiet development environment is reflected in its estimated population count per dwelling approval, which stands at 650 people.
+Nationally, the level is also lower, reflecting market maturity and possible development constraints.
+New development consists of 67.0% detached dwellings and 33.0% attached dwellings, offering a mix of housing options across price brackets.

-Future projections indicate Mildura - North adding 3,836 residents by 2041.
-If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and price growth.
+The area has an estimated 650 people per dwelling approval, indicating a quiet development environment.
+Future projections suggest Mildura - North will add 3,805 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development